Anirudhh777/discussionBoard/README.md

 Requirement to Run on LocalHost

-Clone Repo or Download and Unzip
+1)Clone Repo or Download and Unzip
-Install Node if required https://nodejs.org/en/
+2)Install Node if required https://nodejs.org/en/
-Open folder on Terminal
+3)Open folder on Terminal
-Enter command "Node server.js"
+4)Enter command "Node server.js"
-Open http://localhost:8007/ on browser window.
+5)Open http://localhost:8007/ on browser window.